ElDeveloper/keystats/README.md

 - Logs every keystroke into an `sqlite3` database.
 - Shows total number of registred keystrokes in the database.
 - Shows daily, weekly and monthly stats.
-- Registers time, keycode, ASCII value and "front most" application name.
+- Registers time, keycode, ASCII value and the "front most" application's bundle identifier (`Safari` -> `com.apple.Safari`).

 ### Screenshot